Emergency and Safety Information

 The best way to prevent lab accidents is to be prepared and knowledgeable about what you are working with such as equipment, chemicals, or biological materials.
 Having a range of knowledge for each type or chemical/biological class of hazard you will work with is called a “working understanding” of your environment in the lab.
 Contact 911 or OSEH at (734) 647-1143.

-Injury or medical emergency
+Serious injury or medical emergency

 In the case of a sudden cardiac arrest, proper use of an Automated Electronic Defibrillator (AED) device can greatly increase the chance of survival.
 Red AEDs are located right next to the elevator doors (main elevator shaft) on each floor of the Beyster Building.
 To review how to use an AED, see this information on the Red Cross website.